dmsc/fastbasic/manual.md

    different abbreviation.

-4. Multiple statements can be put on the same line by placing a semicolon
-   `:` between statements.
+4. Multiple statements can be put on the same line by placing a colon `:` between statements.

+5. After any statement a comment can be included by starting it with an apostrophe `'`.

-5. No line numbers are allowed.
+6. No line numbers are allowed.

+7. Spaces after statements and between operators are optional and ignored.

 In the following chapters, whenever a value can take any numeric expression,